lorenzoparas/recipe-scraper/README.md

-# recipeScraper
+# recipe-scraper

 ## Description

-recipeScraper web-scrapes and converts online recipes from allrecipes.com into a simplified, cleaner format.
+recipe-scraper web-scrapes and converts online recipes from allrecipes.com into a simplified, cleaner format.

 ## Installation